torbjornlager/book-project-home/_posts/2026-05-12-prolog-programmers-are-lazy.md

 interaction.

 To make this concrete: suppose the owner of a node wants to make the contents of a file `mortal.pl` available to clients.
-A single command should (when this is implemented) be able to do the job:
+A single command is all that will be needed:

 ```
 $ prolog-node --port=80 --src=mortal.pl --settings=settings.pl